Heart Murmur (cont.)

 Evaluation of the heart begins with questions relating to heart function.
 In an adult, some questions may include asking about chest pain or pressure, shortness of breath with exertion or at rest, and swelling of the legs.
-In an infant, the symptoms may include poor sucking or eating, poor weight gain and growth, or episodes of turning blue.
+In an infant, the symptoms may include poor sucking or eating, poor weight gain and growth, or episodes of cyanosis (turning blue).

-Heart evaluation includes assessing the rate and rhythm of the heart: is it too fast, too slow, regular, or irregular.
-The front of the chest can be palpated; a hand is placed on the area overlying the heart trying to feel for a vibration that can occur with an especially significant heart murmur.
+Heart evaluation includes assessing the rate and rhythm of the heart.
+Is it too fast, too slow, regular, or irregular?
+The front of the chest can be palpated; a hand is placed on the area overlying the heart trying to feel for a vibration (thrill) that can occur with an especially significant heart murmur.

 - 1/6 faintly heard

 - 2/6 easily heard but soft